 Nobel Prize winner economist Milton Friedman declared on a feature report that corporations exist to provide products and/or services that produce profits for their shareholders.
 He said that a corporation's purpose is to maximize returns to its shareholders, and that since (in their view), only people can have social responsibilities, corporations are only responsible to their shareholders and not to society as a whole.
 Although they accept that corporations should obey the laws of the countries within which they work, they assert that corporations have no other obligation to society.
 But in today's business world this statement becomes antiquated.
-According to Salim Kadıbeşegil(2008), during The Davos Economic Forum in 2002, the CEO's of the world's biggest companies appended their signature to a declaration.
+According to Salim Kadıbeşegil(2008), during The Davos Economic Forum in 2002, the CEO's of the world's biggest companies appended their signature to a declaration which disposed of the argument of Friedman.
+The UN led and embraced this declaration.
 Thus, the UN declared that "This is the end of the time period in which doing business for just making a profit."